Home / Blog /What is IPv4 Address? How it works, Classes, & Key Questions

 • NAT (Network Address Translation): The technology allows switching between private and public IP addresses, increasing the number of IP addresses that can be used in the internal network.

-7.5 Why are two versions IPv4 and IPv6 needed?
+6.5 Why are two versions IPv4 address and IPv6 address needed?

 The existence of both IPv4 and IPv6 is necessary because: